sirisian/ecmascript-types/references.md

 Rust reaches the same in-place mutation with `&mut T`, and pays for it with a borrow checker and lifetimes: every reference carries a lifetime the compiler tracks, aliasing a mutable borrow is forbidden, and functions annotate how their references' lifetimes relate.
 That machinery buys compile-time memory safety without a garbage collector — the reference can never dangle because the borrow checker proves the referent outlives it.

 This proposal does not need most of that, because the collector already owns object lifetime.
 A `ref` cannot dangle in the Rust sense: the array it points into is a garbage-collected object that stays alive as long as any reference to it exists.
-What remains to prevent is a reference into *storage that moves* — a variable-length array reallocating, or a reference escaping the scope where its location is valid — and those are exactly the two rules above: no length change while a reference is live, and no escape past the producing access.
-Neither needs a lifetime system; both are local, syntactic checks.
+What remains to prevent is a reference into *storage that moves* — a variable-length array reallocating — or a reference escaping the scope where its location is valid, and those are exactly the rules above: the loop rule and the relocation rule for movement, and the grammar plus decay for escape.
+Neither needs a lifetime system; each is computed from state the container already keeps, its length and whether its allocation has moved, so no reference has to be discoverable from the container it points into.

+That last point is why borrow *counting* was not the design.
+A count incremented per live reference would have to be decremented when each dies, and a reference reachable only from a suspended generator that is never resumed dies without any code running — the count would never come back down, and the container would be permanently unresizable through no program's fault.
+Both rules here read container state instead, so an abandoned reference simply stops being used and nothing has to notice.

 The trade is deliberate.
 There is no lifetime annotation to write and no aliasing rule to satisfy, so two `ref` parameters may alias the same element and a `ref` loop may read other elements freely — which is sound here precisely because the collector, not the borrow checker, guarantees the referent's existence.
 What is given up is Rust's compile-time data-race freedom, which the borrow checker also provides; concurrent mutation of shared value types is governed instead by the [threading](threading.md) extension's `shared` types and atomics.
 Within a single agent, a `ref` is a borrow with the ergonomics of a pointer and the safety of a bounds-checked, collector-backed location.